-Note: Concept Map explains the connection between the concepts, based on the recent evidence found in the literature to express understanding of the the researcher of the concepts relevant to this article (M. В. Hay, Kinchin & 2000: Maxwell, 2012).
+Note: Concept Map explains the connection between the concepts. based on the recent evidence found in the literature to express the understanding of the researcher of the concepts this article (M.relevant to Kinchin & B. Hay, 2000: Maxwell, 2012).

 The boxes in Figure 1 represent the theories and illustrates the connection between concepts as discussed in the relevant theory itself.
 For example, according to the IDT, IN is a prior condition for the IDP.
-The arrows of the diagram show the connections between the concepts found in the literature and the dashed arrows are to visualise the objectives of the research and new areas to explore.
+The arrows of the diagram show the connections between the concepts found in the literature and the dashed are to visualise arrows the objectives of the research and new areas to explore.